Webinar | Rethinking Presentation – adapting to a new landscape

 For upcoming webinars and Lifelong Learning events click here.

-Some browsers will only play content on full screen (click icon on bottom right of video).
+Some browsers will only play content on full screen (click icon on bottom right).